soulbiz/logging-elk/installation/README.md

 For our *ELK Server* (from now on, **ELKS**) we'll also need to install:

-* Java 8 (As recommended by Elasticsearch ATM, or the latest version)
+* Java 8 (As recommended by Elasticsearch, Java 9 not supported)
 * Nginx (To setup a reverse proxy for external connections)

-We will not cover that here, since we assume it should be easily done!

-## Install Elasticsearch

-Elasticsearch can be installed with a package manager by adding Elastic's package repository.
+Our ELK Stack can be installed with a package manager by adding Elastic's package repository.
 Run the following command to import the Elasticsearch public GPG key into rpm:

     sudo rpm --import https://artifacts.elastic.co/GPG-KEY-elasticsearch

+## Install Elasticsearch

 Create a new yum repository file for Elasticsearch.